 - " Preservation into perpetuity: Heritage and scientific values must be preserved by future owners. - " Retention of private ownership: The property owner is free to sell, lease, rent, or bequeath the property. - " Case-by-case specificity and flexibility: Easements are custom-crafted to meet the specific needs and circumstances of the property owner, the heritage resources, and Archaeology Southwest's goals. - " Financial benefits: Conservation easement donors are often eligible for federal and state income and estate tax benefits.
-Prospective easement donors should consult an attorney or tax accountant with expertise in conservation easements to determine the tax implications of donating or selling a conservation easement.
-Property tax benefits vary state by state, and sometimes county by county.
+Prospective easement donors should consult an attorney or tax accountant with expertise in conservation easements to determine the tax implications of donating or selling a county by county.
 New Mexico, for example, offers substantial state tax credits for qualifying easements.